 8. Walls of Ston, Croatia

 The Walls of Ston, completed in the 15th century with 40 towers and 5 fortresses is nearly 5.5 kilometer (3.5 mile) long connecting two small communities.
 In fact, the Walls of Ston is a series of defensive stone walls located on the peninsula Peljesac in southern Croatia.
+The wall was built to protect the precious salt pans playing an important role for Dubrovnik’s wealth.

 Walls of Troy, indeed is an ancient city ranked in the UNESCO World Heritage list in 1998.
 Walls of Troy is located in the northwest Anatolia (Turkey), the southeast of the Dardanelles and beside Mount Ida.
 After recognized as the UNESCO World Heritage, Walls of Troy has become an attractive destination for visitors around the world.
 The spot is not only well-known for ancient beauty, but also as a commercialized site, with shops, a museum, and a large wooden horse used as a playground for kids.